Childebert I: Biography

-In the partition of the realm, Childebert received as his share the town of Paris, the country to the north as far as the river Somme, to the west as far as the English Channel, and the Armorican peninsula (modern Brittany).
+In the partition of the realm upon his father's death, Childebert received as his share the town of Paris, the country to the north as far as the river Somme, to the west as far as the English Channel, and the Armorican peninsula (modern Brittany).
 His brothers ruled in different lands: Theuderic I in Metz, Chlodomer in Orléans, and Chlothar I in Soissons.

 In 523, Childebert participated with his brothers in a war against Godomar of Burgundy.
-Chlodomer died in the Battle of Vézeronce (524).
-Thereafter, concerned that the three sons of Chlodomer would inherit the kingdom of Orléans, Chlothar conspired with Childebert to oust them.
+Chlodomer, the second oldest of Childebert's brothers, died in the Battle of Vézeronce in 524.
+Thereafter, concerned that Chlodomer's three sons would inherit the kingdom of Orléans, Chlothar and Childebert conspired to oust them.
 They sent a representative to their mother, Clotilde.
-The representative presented a pair of scissors and a sword, offering her the choice to shear the three young boys, thereby depriving them of the long hair considered a symbol of royal power, or to have them killed.
+The representative presented a pair of scissors and a sword, offering her the choice to shear the three young boys, thereby depriving them of the long hair (considered a symbol of royal power), or to have them killed.
 She famously replied, "It is better for me to see them dead rather than shorn, if they are not raised to the kingship".
-After the murder of Chlodomer's two elder children—the third, Clodoald, escaping to a monastic life—Childebert annexed the cities of Chartres and Orléans.
+After the murder of Chlodomer's two elder children—the youngest, Clodoald, having escaped to a monastic life—Childebert annexed the cities of Chartres and Orléans.

 He took part in later various expeditions against the kingdom of Burgundy.
 He besieged Autun in 532 and, in 534, having conquered the kingdom along with his brother Chlothar and Theuderic's son Theudebert I, received as his share of the spoils of that kingdom the towns of Mâcon, Geneva and Lyons.
 When Witiges, the king of the Ostrogoths, ceded Provence to the Franks in 535, the possession of Arles and Marseille was guaranteed to Childebert by his brothers.
 The annexation of that province was completed, with Clotaire's help, in the winter of 536–537.